 ConvertKit vs MailChimp

 I’ve compared both these tools in depth, and the only point of comparison between ConvertKit that I’d like to re-emphasize is that both these tools are for different users.
-While ConvertKit is a great tool for bloggers, MailChimp is the best option for eCommerce merchants.
+The major takeaway in this convertkit and mailchimp comparison is that while ConvertKit is a great tool for bloggers, MailChimp is the best option for eCommerce merchants.
 Both these tools are priced in a way that both beginners and professionals can consider to invest in them.

-However, there are certain specific features that you might want to read about in detail if you are still confused between the two.
+However, when you compare convertkit and mailchimp there are certain specific features that you might want to read about in detail if you are still confused between the two.
 For example, while MailChimp offers excellent design flexibility, automation workflows in ConvertKit are unbeatable.
 Also, MailChimp has advanced functionalities for eCommerce businesses that might not be of any use to a blogger.
 For example, their email delivery messages such as abandoned cart emails, order notification emails, product recommendation emails, etc.

 MailChimp users can also send Direct Mail Postcards, which are personalized printed postcards for your global audience.
 This is a great branding exercise that they undertake to build better relations with their users to keep them loyal and make them feel special.